Q: What is zoning?

 A: Because properties have different sizes, shapes and topographies, current zoning regulations applied to a specific property may create an unreasonable result for the property owner and the city.
 For example, a residential lot in the inner city might be too small, under current zoning regulations, for a house to be built.
 One way to resolve this issue is to grant a “variance.”

 A board of zoning appeals, appointed by the legislative body, hears and acts upon requests for variances from the zoning regulations.
-If a board agrees that applying a zoning regulation to a specific property results in a practical difficulty to a property owner, it will grant a variance.
+If a board agrees that applying a zoning regulation to a specific property results in a practical difficulty to a property owner, it will grant a variance, perhaps with additional conditions and safeguards.
 Generally, a board of zoning appeals will try to grant the minimum variance necessary to resolve the conflict.

 A variance may permit a property owner to develop a property with, for example, narrower yard setbacks, smaller lot size, larger building size or fewer parking spaces than those permitted in the zoning district in which the property is located.
 In order to grant a variance, the board of zoning appeals must apply standards that are incorporated into the zoning regulations.